-6 When this SB-FRS requires disclosures by class of financial instrument, an entity shall group financial instruments into classes that are appropriate to the nature of the information disclosed and that take into account the characteristics of those financial instruments.
-An entity shall provide sufficient information to permit reconciliation to the line items presented in the balance sheet.
+When this SB-FRS requires disclosures by class of financial instrument, an entity shall group financial instruments into classes that are appropriate to the nature of the information disclosed and that take into account the characteristics of those financial instruments.
+An entity shall provide sufficient information to permit reconciliation to the line items presented in the statement of financial position.